Photographic History of Table Mountain

 top of the mountain, and the road bed can be traced in parts of

-McClellan Flats (noted herein as
+McClellan Flat (noted herein as

 'Camp McClellan').
 Looking forward four images, you will find a